influxdata/influxdb-client-python/README.rst

 - ``INFLUXDB_V2_ORG`` - default destination organization for writes and queries
 - ``INFLUXDB_V2_TOKEN`` - the token to use for the authorization
 - ``INFLUXDB_V2_TIMEOUT`` - socket timeout in ms (default value is 10000)
+- ``INFLUXDB_V2_VERIFY_SSL`` - set this to false to skip verifying SSL certificate when calling API from https server

 .. code-block:: python